PrefectHQ/prefect/docs/guides/global-concurrency-limits.md

     asyncio.run(my_flow())
 ```

-1. The code imports the necessary modules and the concurrency context manager.
+1. The code imports the necessary modules and the `rate_limit` function.
 Use the `prefect.concurrency.sync` module for sync usage and the `prefect.concurrency.asyncio` module for async usage.
 2. It defines a `make_http_request` task.
-Inside this task, the `rate_limit` function to ensure that the requests are made at a controlled pace.
+Inside this task, the `rate_limit` function is used to ensure that the requests are made at a controlled pace.
 3. A flow named `my_flow` is defined.
 Within this flow the `make_http_request` task is submitted 10 times.

 ## Using `concurrency` and `rate_limit` outside of a flow